SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Book 2 - The Hideout/Version 1/12-chapter.md

 "You're right," I admit, the tension seeping from my body.
 "You're right, Bella."

 A faint smile appears on Bella's lips as she releases my shoulders, her eyes never leaving mine.
-"Now, let's get you out of these wet clothes and into a warm shower," she says, her voice filled with comfort and love.
+"Now, let's get you out of these wet clothes," she says, her voice filled with comfort and love.

 Watching Bella turn away, I find my mind clearing.
 Panic recedes like a tide, replaced by cold, hard logic.
 A plan begins to form, tentative at first but growing in clarity and certainty.

 "Bella," I say, my voice steady.
 "We need to move.
 Now.
 Time's up."
 I pause, letting the words sink in.
 "The painting...
 I need to sell it.
 Get some money and new passports... we need to get ahead of this."
 I see her stiffen at my words, her back to me.
 I know she's processing, weighing the gravity of what I'm saying.
-The reality of our situation is looming larger than ever now, threatening to swallow us whole if we don't act.
-"We can't just react anymore," I press on, a newfound determination solidifying my voice.
-"We need to take control."
+"We can't just react anymore.
+We need to take control."

-She remains silent, a quiet stillness enveloping the room, her back to me.
-The rain pounding on the windows fills the silence.
-She walks out of the room.